 The first step to hiring a moving company and determining the cost of moving abroad is to get quotes from a number of reputable movers.
-You should get estimates from at least three companies and it is recommended you start this process about 2-3 months prior to your move date.
-Use GoodMigrations to locate international movers either in your current home location or your destination location and request quotes from the ones you like.
+You should get estimates from at least three to five companies and it is recommended you start this process about 2-3 months prior to your move date.
+You can use GoodMigrations to locate international movers either in your current home location or your new country and request quotes from the ones you like.

-If the moving company accepts your quote request they'll contact you to schedule a visual survey of all the stuff you're shipping.
+If the moving company accepts your quote request, they'll typically contact you to schedule an in-home survey of all the stuff you're shipping.
 This is the best way to get an accurate assessment of everything you’ll be moving, which will allow you to get the most accurate quote possible.

-The mover will not only take an inventory of what you're shipping, but also assess access to your home and other things that might make the move a bit harder.
+The mover will not only take an inventory of what you're shipping, but also take a look at accessibility to your home and other things that might make the move a bit harder.
 For example, if you're on the fourth floor of an apartment building with no elevator, or if they have to park the truck a couple blocks away so they won't block traffic, it will cost more.
-Do not use any company that says an in-home survey is not necessary and do not use any company that wants to charge you for this assessment.
+We highly advise against using a company that says an in-home survey is not necessary, or that wants to charge you for this assessment.

-The quote cost is typically based on the weight or volume of the goods you're shipping, and can sometimes be based on both.
+The quoted cost is typically based on the weight or volume of the goods you're shipping, and can sometimes be based on both.
 It also captures what services are included.

 Note that a quote is not always the final price you'll pay: you won't be charged until your goods are actually picked up and weighed/measured at the mover's warehouse.
 If the final price does end up being more than the quote, the mover should have a legitimate reason for the increase (for example, you added some items to the shipment that weren't included in the survey).